Warning...this is a long and rambling post. It is an example of how my mind works when trying to make a decision.

 For the past few days, I have been checking my shopping cart to see if the price has gone back down.
 Today I noticed that Crutchfield was selling the camera for $449.99 with a $9.99 shipping charge on Amazon.
 After going to the direct Crutchfield site, I found the same price for the G9 along with free shipping!
-I got home too late with the time difference to call to confirm that shipping is indeed free to Hawaii (there is often that little hidden no free shipping to Hawaii clause with many of the free shipping offers on websites).
-So tomorrow may be the day I finally purchase my "perfect camera" - the Canon PowerShot G9
+I got home too late with the time difference to call to confirm that shipping is indeed free to Hawaii.
+So tomorrow may be the day I finally purchase my “perfect camera” – the Canon PowerShot G9

 ... unless I change my mind in the morning.